Identifying Equity REITs Worth Keeping Versus Those To Avoid Right Now - Part VII: Industrials

 As a matter of fact, February is considered to be the ugliest month of the year even in non-election years.
 As such, it's no wonder that I'm in a rush to finish as many parts in this series as possible before the flow of eREITs' earnings reports starts.

 Taking into consideration that January 2017 has seen (thus far) one of the narrowest ever trading range for the S&P 500, it seems like we have an almost perfect set-up for the market to move sharply from here.
 Where to?
 I'll leave that projection to you.
-Personally, as anyone who read my previous pieces (here and here) knows, I'm very cautious (not a "full- size bear" though!) and my portfolio is structured accordingly.
+Personally, as anyone who read my previous pieces (here and here) knows, I'm very cautious (not a "full-size bear" though!) and my portfolio is structured accordingly.
 I'm currently running about half a dozen Long-Short themes/strategies simultaneously; perhaps I'll touch upon this in a separate article (following the end of this series), but the main message I wish to deliver is: Be careful and very minded of risk management.

-Recent-previous articles that already been published as part of this series:
+Recent previous articles that already been published as part of this series:

 Part I: Residential eREITs